KareemShaban1/multi-vendor-laravel/README.md

 The multi-vendor Laravel project includes the following features:

 - User Authentication: Users can register, log in, and manage their accounts.
+- Multi Langudages : support Multi Languages ( English - Arabic ) another langudages can be provided.
+- Multi Authentication : support Multi Auth , provide three dashboards ( admin , vendor , delivery)
-- Product Management: Admins can add, edit, and delete products.
+- Product Management: Admins can add, edit, and delete products and product variants.
 - Product Categories: Products can be categorized into different categories for easy navigation.
 - Shopping Cart: Users can add products to their shopping cart and proceed to checkout.
 - Order Management: Admins can manage and fulfill customer orders.